kuopinghsu/biriscv/README.md

 # biRISC-V - 32-bit dual issue RISC-V CPU Software Environment

+biRISC-V is a 32-bit dual issue RISC-V CPU core, which can be obtained from here,

 github: http://github.com/ultraembedded/biriscv

+This repo is for the software code running in the biRISC-V verilator simulation enviroment.
+It includes coremark and dhrystone benchmarks.

 # Geting Started

 git clone --recursive https://github.com/kuopinghsu/biriscv.git

+The SystemC and Verilator must be installed properly in system.

 ## Running Example